 Millions of employees and small business owners are now in charge of their own retirement plans.
-They are setting up and keeping an eye on their Individual Retirement Accounts (IRAs) or Keoghs, or contributing to 401(k) plans (or 403(b) plans, for employees of nonprofit organizations or public schools) under programs set up by their employers.
-Even after the tumultuous last few years, Americans still had $17.5 trillion socked away for retirement at the end of 2010, according to the Investment Company Institute.
+Even after the tumultuous last few years, Americans still had $32 trillion socked away for retirement at the end of 2020, according to the Investment Company Institute.

 Traditional IRAs and 401(k) Plans.
 First, the money you deposit each year (up to the legal limit, which depends on the type of retirement plan) is tax-deductible.
 That means at income tax time, you can reduce your taxable income by the amount of your contribution.

 Second, the income and profits that come from investing the money you save generally aren't taxed now, either.
 All of it can be reinvested and start earning income itself.

 Of course, nothing good lasts forever.
 Eventually, you must start making withdrawals, and when you do, the money you take out will be subject to income tax (unless some of your contributions were not tax-deductible).
 By then, however, presumably you'll be retired and in a lower tax bracket.
 (Internal Rev. Code § § 72, 219.)

 Roth IRAs.
 The Roth IRA is a whole different animal.
 Contributions are not tax-deductible.
 Income accumulates tax-free, however, as long as the contributions stay in the account at least five years.
 Most important, qualified withdrawals are not taxed.
 There are no mandatory lifetime withdrawals.